-Odontocete echolocation clicks were detected automatically using an energy detector with a minimum received level threshold of 120 dBpp re: 1 μPa (Roch et al., 2011; Frasier, 2015).
+Odontocete echolocation clicks were detected automatically using an energy detector with a minimum received level threshold of 120 dBpp re: 1 $\mu$ Pa (Roch et al., 2011; Fraiser, 2015).

 Dominant click types and false positive categories at these sites were identified automatically by dividing detections into successive five-minute windows and determining the impulse signal categories in each window.
-An automated clustering algorithm was then used to identify recurrent types based on spectral features and inter-click interval (ICI) distributions at each site (Frasier et al., 2017).
+An automated clustering algorithm was then used to identify recurrent types based on spectral features and inter-click interval (ICI) distributions at each site (Fraiser et al., 2017).
 Common click types were manually aggregated across all eight sites to form classification training and testing sets for 20 signal types including 17 odontocete signals and three sources of false positives.
-Click types were attributed to a specific species if known (e.g. beaked whales and Risso's dolphin) or assigned a number if species was unknown.
+Click types were attributed to a specific species if known (e.g., beaked whales and Risso's dolphin) or assigned a number if species was unknown.
 A deep neural network was trained to classify these signal types with 98% classification accuracy on a balanced test set.
-This trained network was used to classify all five minute windows across all sites.
+This trained network was used to classify all five-minute windows across all sites.
 Classifications were retained if classification certainty exceeded 99% and the classified bin contained at least 50 clicks.
-Bins containing fewer than 50 detections were ignored.
-Bins with less than 99% classification certainty were classified as "Unidentified Odontocete".
+Bins containing fewer than 50 detections were ignored and bins with less than 99% classification certainty were classified as "Unidentified Odontocete".
 This conservative classification strategy was used to minimize misclassifications.
 Classifier confusion is expected to be highest between sperm whales and ship noise, and possibly between True's and Gervais' beaked whale signals.
 Further manual verification could be used to improve classification accuracy in the future.
 Patterns at sites with very low reported encounter rates for a particular species should be interpreted with caution prior to manual verification.
+Future work may improve automated classification accuracy by increasing training set sizes and considering temporal structure of detected events.